night5hade/isofar-companion/README.md

 2. Select the values for Chapter, Node, and Skulls from the drop-down menus
 3. Select Populate Enemies

+Note: Only Enemy Configurations from Chapters 1 and 2 are currently available

 The appropriate Enemies will appear in their positions.
 If any enemies are already in those positions they will be replaced.
 If the combat is designated as an Ambush, this will appear at the top of the application (in Red).
 If you select an enemy configuration that does not exists (i.e. a 1 Star Corrupted Priest), a message will notify you that this enemy is not available.